TasS-RV/CCell-Programming-Question/README.md

 -Use "python -m sea_state.py" to run the main program file, sea_state.py.

 -Please install all required external libraries as per requirements.txt using "pip/conda install -r requirements.txt": this file is found in the project root directory.
+(Only actual, non-standard libraries used are matplotlib and numpy).